- Jelly Beans

 “You have told me that you reside in ‘The Cloud’.
 But, the Cloud requires some form of electrical system to project it, does it not?”
 I wonder.

 I have no words for another extended period of time, more than nine minutes, in fact.
 The q-bits are flopping around in my CPU, but they are not sorting themselves into a logical and relevant thought pattern.
+I’m confused, or as confused as much as a robot can be, which is not often.

 “You’ll need to make up your mind, K-9.
 They will be messaging you in approximately seven point five, three seconds,” Lexie informs me.